komodorio/helm-charts/charts/k8s-watcher/README.md

 ## Api Key

 The Komodor kubernetes api key can provided in the helm upgrade command or `values.yaml` file or can be taken from an existing kubernetes secret resource.
-When using an existing kubernetes secret resource, specify the secret name in `existingSecret` (and `kialiExistingSecret` is using Kiali) and store the api key under the name 'apiKey' (or 'kialiApiKey' if using Kiali).
+When using an existing kubernetes secret resource, specify the secret name in `existingSecret` (and `kialiExistingSecret` is using Kiali) and store the api key under the name 'apiKey' (or 'kialiApiKey' for the `kialiExistingSecret`).

 ## Uninstalling the Chart